YusenYe/CellLoop/README.md

 ### Running CellLoop

 #### Example: Dip-C Dataset Analysis

----
-#####Overview
+#### Overview

-In this section, we take the **Dip-C dataset** as an example to demonstrate how to configure parameters and run **CellLoop** step-by-step.
+- In this section, we take the **Dip-C dataset** as an example to demonstrate how to configure parameters and run **CellLoop** step-by-step.
 CellLoop is a scalable framework for identifying **chromatin loops at single-cell resolution**, integrating both intra-cell and inter-cell chromatin interaction signals.
----

-- initial parameters
+#### initial parameters

 ```
 DATASET='Dip-C'